tdkent/ggiemh-frontend/README.md

 ## UI

-### Data Fetching

-Using Tanstack Query, fetched data is cached in the user's browser.
-Once a route's data has been cached, any repeat requests to the webpage where the route originates will prompt TQ to pull the data from the cache rather than send another request to the server.
-Because the website has infrequent updates, the default "stale" time (i.e., the time until the route's data is considered outdated and needing a refetch) for routes is a fairly long 24 hours.

-In addition to reducing unnecessary requests to `ggiemh.com`'s REST API, this caching strategy greatly reduces (or outright eliminates) page load time.

 ### HTML Parsing

 Website content is fetched from a REST API, including raw HTML strings.
 Each string is sanitized using `dompurify` (a defensive measure to prevent Cross-Site Scripting (XSS) attacks, even though none of the content is user-generated) then parsed for rendering using `html-react-parser`.